microsoft/react-native-windows-samples/docs/native-modules-nuget.md

    ```
 1. Update the solution file `windows\<projectName>.sln`:
    1. Open the project in Visual Studio
-   1. Remove all projects that are not your project
+   1. Remove all projects except your own app project
 1. Edit the project file `windows\<projectName>\<projectName.csproj>`
    1. Add the the nuget flag to the first property group
       ```diff